-Treatment for Co-occurring Alcohol and Ativan Addiction
+Treatment for Co-Occurring Alcohol and Ativan Addiction

 Alcohol and Ativan abuse, while dangerous, is treatable.
-As stated, withdrawal from alcohol and Ativan can be life-threatening, which is why it is highly recommended that you receive medically-supervised detoxification.
+As stated, withdrawal from alcohol and Ativan can be life-threatening, which is why it is highly recommended that you receive medically supervised detoxification.
 The body is allowed to remove the harmful substances from your system, while access to pharmaceutical intervention for safety and comfort is provided, should it be required.

 Various formal treatment options for poly-substance abuse include:

-- Inpatient treatment: You reside at the rehab center for a set period of time and receive comprehensive care that typically include an intake evaluation, monitored detoxification, individual therapy, group counseling, and aftercare planning.
+- Inpatient treatment: You reside at the rehab center for a set period of time and receive comprehensive care that typically includes an intake evaluation, monitored detoxification, individual therapy, group counseling, and aftercare planning.
 Residential or inpatient treatment allows you to remove yourself from the toxic situation in your life and focus solely on your recovery without the added stress of triggers.

 - Outpatient treatment: You live at home while you receive treatment that works with your schedule.
-Outpatient treatment is known to be a highly effective recovery option for those who have a good social support network in place, who demonstrate insight into their disease, and show predicted compliance with the treatment program (Barthwell and Brown, 2009).
-On average, it is much less expensive than inpatient treatment and may be a valuable option for those who have home, school, or work responsibilities.
+Outpatient treatment is known to be a highly effective recovery option for those who have a good social support network in place, who demonstrate insight into their disease, and who show predicted compliance with the treatment program (Barthwell and Brown, 2009).
+On average, it is much less expensive than inpatient treatment, and may be a valuable option for those who have home, school, or work responsibilities.

-- 12-step programs: Fellowships like Alcoholics Anonymous and Pills Anonymous host meetings that are free to join and provide a safe, supportive environment in which members can listen to one another and share experiences.
+- 12-Step programs: Fellowships like Alcoholics Anonymous and Pills Anonymous host meetings that are free to join and provide a safe, supportive environment in which members can listen to one another and share experiences.
 They typically have a sponsorship program in which you choose a fellow member as your confidant throughout the recovery process.

 - Individual therapy: You will meet one-on-one with a therapist who will uncover the underlying reasons for your Ativan and alcohol addiction and teach positive coping skills to use in the presence of triggers.

-Statistics for Alcohol and Ativan
+Statistics for Alcohol and Ativan Use

 Teen Drinking and Ativan Abuse